ramamilaneh/ios-collections-and-strings-problems-ios-0916/README.md

 5. Write function that reverses an array.
 Now do it in-place: that is, without allocating a separate array.

-<a href='https://learn.co/lessons/ios-collections-and-strings-problems' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/ios-collections-and-strings-problems' title='Collections and Strings Problems'>Collections and Strings Problems</a> on Learn.co and start learning to code for free.</p>